 Even if Konstantinos Kavafis was mainly interested in Byzantine and Hellenistic antiquity, Oedipus, along with his most famous poem Ithaka, finds its fulcrum in classical Greek mythology.
 The story is well-known.
-Oedipus manages to defeat the Sphinx, a monster that was terrorizing Thebes, by solving the enigma she posed to every passer-by.
+Oedipus manages to defeat the Sphinx, a monster that terrorizes Thebes, by solving the enigma she poses to every passerby.
 In this poem, Oedipus lies on the ground frightened, with the Sphinx weighing down his chest and looking at him with ferocity.
 The hero reacts when he is sure he is going to win.
-However, instead of enjoying the victory, he starts thinking about the road he must take and he suddenly becomes melancholic.
+However, instead of enjoying the victory, he starts thinking about the road he must take, and he suddenly becomes melancholic.

 Above him the Sphinx hovered, poised to strike.

 and in her body all the cruelty of life.

 Kavafis uses Oedipus’ myth to express the awareness of a life full of riddles that do not always come with a salvational answer.
 As frequently happens in his poems, the reader does not attend to the climax of the action.
 The focus is just before and after the emotional peak (in this case, Oedipus’ answer to the riddle), placing the meaning in words not written.
 Because of this expedient, Andrea De Gregorio, Kavafis’ Italian translator, defines him as a minimalist, an ancestor of writers such as Raymond Carver or Ezra Pound.
 Even his language, plain and not different from the spoken conversation, matches the characteristics of that particular movement.

 And for an instant

 how there the Sphinx will speak to him again